 4 \* 2 = 8

-.module.exports = { apps: [ { name: "node-be", script: "./server-pm2.js", exec_mode: "cluster", instances: "max", log_type: "json", log_file: "./logs/log.json", out_file: "./logs/out.json", error_file: "./logs/error.json", env: { PORT: 3000, SERVER_NO: "Server 1", }, }, { name: "node-be-2", script: "./server-pm2.js", .... env: { PORT: 3001, SERVER_NO: "Server 2", }, }, ], };
+module.exports = { apps: [ { name: "node-be", script: "./server-pm2.js", exec_mode: "cluster", instances: "max", log_type: "json", log_file: "./logs/log.json", out_file: "./logs/out.json", error_file: "./logs/error.json", env: { PORT: 3000, SERVER_NO: "Server 1", }, }, { name: "node-be-2", script: "./server-pm2.js", .... env: { PORT: 3001, SERVER_NO: "Server 2", }, }, ], };

 cli

-pm2 start server.js -i 0
+here is an example:pm2 start server.js -i 0

 Nginx is a web server that can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.
 We have used it for reverse proxy and load balancing.